telehash/telehash.github.io/v3/lob.md

 ## BODY

-The optional `BODY` is always a raw binary of the remainder bytes between the packet's total length and that of the `HEAD`.
+The optional `BODY` is always a raw binary of the remainder bytes between the end of the `HEAD` and the total length of the packet.

-Often packets are attached inside other packets as the `BODY`, enabling simple packet wrapping/relaying usage patterns.
+Often packets are attached inside other packets as the `BODY`, enabling simple packet wrapping/relaying usage patterns (see below).

 <a name="jose" />
 ## JSON Web Encryption / Signing (JWE/JWS)

 LOB encoding can be used as an optimized serialization of the [JOSE](https://datatracker.ietf.org/wg/jose/charter/) based [JWE](https://tools.ietf.org/html/draft-ietf-jose-json-web-encryption-40)  and [JWS](https://tools.ietf.org/html/draft-ietf-jose-json-web-signature-41) standards.

-The LOB encoding is simply a consistent binary translation of the JWS/JWE compact serialization, there are no semantic changes to the contents in either direction.
+The LOB encoding is simply a consistent binary translation of the JWS/JWE compact serialization; there are no semantic changes to the contents in either direction.

 <a name="jws" />
 ### JWS